nuelst/scanpack/README.md

     Type: devDependency
     ⚠️  Package banned from npm for containing malicious scripts

+  ✗ malicious-package@1.0.0
+    Type: dependency
+    ⚠️  Security holding package - original package was removed by npm for security reasons

   ? unknown-package@1.0.0
     Type: dependency
     ⚠️  Package not found on npm